akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Identifiers
 -----------

 A persistent actor must have an identifier that doesn't change across different actor incarnations.
-It defaults to the ``String`` representation of persistent actor's path without the address part and can be obtained via the ``persistenceId`` method.

-.. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/doc/LambdaPersistenceDocTest.java#persistence-id

-Applications can customize a persistent actor's id by specifying an actor name during persistent actor creation as shown in section :ref:`event-sourcing-java-lambda`.
-This changes that persistent actor's name in its actor hierarchy and hence influences only part of the persistent actor id.
-To fully customize a persistent actor's id, the ``persistenceId`` method must be overridden.
+The identifier must be defined with the ``persistenceId`` method.

 .. includecode:: ../../../akka-samples/akka-sample-persistence-java-lambda/src/main/java/doc/LambdaPersistenceDocTest.java#persistence-id-override

-Overriding ``persistenceId`` is the recommended way to generate stable identifiers.

 .. _recovery-java-lambda: